Depreciation Calculator

 $0

-Depreciation is an accounting method that allocates the cost of a tangible asset over its useful life.
+Depreciation is an accounting method that allocates the cost of a tangible asset over its useful life, reflecting the gradual decline in value as the asset is used.
 Rather than expensing the entire purchase price in the year of acquisition, businesses spread the cost across multiple years to match the expense with the revenue the asset generates.
-This is a fundamental concept in accounting and tax planning.
+According to FASB (Financial Accounting Standards Board), depreciation is required under Generally Accepted Accounting Principles (GAAP) for all tangible fixed assets with a useful life exceeding one year.

 1. Straight-Line: